Sakhumzi Somyo: Parliamentary career

 In 2019, Somyo stood for election to the South African National Assembly as the 5th candidate on the ANC's list in the Eastern Cape.
 He was elected to the National Assembly at the election.
 Upon election, Somyo was elected chairperson of the Standing Committee on Auditor General.
 He also serves on the Standing Committee on Public Accounts.

 In August 2021, Somyo said that some municipalities in South Africa presented an unsatisfactory picture of their financial management.

 During a committee meeting of the Standing Committee on Auditor General in November 2021, Somyo said that he found it hard to believe that Eskom was functioning when rolling blackouts were frequently occurring.

+Somyo did not seek reelection in 2024 and left parliament.